dwbapst/recipes/recipes/forty-eight_hour_sourdough.md

-48-hour Homemade Sourdough
+# 48-hour Homemade Sourdough
-   From Ara Kooser
+### From Ara Kooser

+#### Ingredients:
+- 2 cups flour
+- 2 cups hot water
+- 1 teaspoon salt
+- Additional flour for later steps
+- Warm water for later steps

+#### Directions:

-Mix 2 cups flour, 2 cups hot water, 1 TSP salt.
+1. Mix 2 cups flour, 2 cups hot water, and 1 teaspoon salt together in a large bowl.

-Let stand uncovered for 24 hours.
+2. Let the mixture stand uncovered for 24 hours.

-Then add 1/2 cup flour and warm water til thin.
-Leave for another 24 hours.
+3. After 24 hours, add 1/2 cup flour and enough warm water to the mixture until it is thin.
+4. Leave the mixture for another 24 hours.
+5. Gradually add flour to the dough until it becomes tacky in texture.

-Add flour until the dough becomes tacky.
-Fold once and hour for three hours.
-Then bake at 425 in a Dutch oven for 25 mins, uncover and finish for 20 mins.﻿
+6. Fold the dough once every hour for three hours.
+7. Preheat your oven to 425°F (220°C) with a Dutch oven inside.
+8. Place the dough in the preheated Dutch oven and bake for 25 minutes with the lid on.
+9. Remove the lid and finish baking for an additional 20 minutes.

-Notes:
+#### Notes:
- It's basically like making a very quick over-night poolish and then making the entire poolish into a loaf.
-Seems logical but I hadn't encountered the idea anywhere else, which makes me wonder if there's a reason people don't usually do this.
+- This recipe is similar to making a very quick overnight poolish, then making the entire poolish into a loaf.

- Drys out very quickly, at least in South Dakota.
-Need to cover with plastic wrap or keep in puddle of water with constant over-turning so top of dough doesn't dry out.
+- The bread tends to dry out quickly, especially in dry climates like South Dakota.
+Keep it covered with plastic wrap or place in a puddle of water, constantly turning it to prevent the dough's surface from drying out.

- Constant addition of flour and water over the 48 hour period mean my end result was about 4 cups of flour, not 2.5 cups.
+- Expect to use about 4 cups of flour in total due to repeated addition throughout the 48-hour period.

- Smells terrible on inside of loaf for first 24 hours (mix of strong sour and alcohol vapors).
-Maybe let sit for more than day before trying to eat?
-Surely, there doesn't seem to be any way that the dough could actual contract food poisoning, as bacteria that harm humans can't live off of flour and water.
+- The inside of the loaf may smell strongly of sour and alcohol vapors for the first 24 hours.
+It may be better to let it sit for more than a day before trying to eat it as the smell might be overpowering initially.

- Strong pungent taste even after 24 hours has passed; best with butter and cheese.
-Does not seem to go stale very quickly.
+- Despite the strong smell, the loaf should not develop harmful bacteria, as these organisms cannot thrive on flour and water alone.
+- The sourdough can have a strong and pungent taste, even after 24 hours of baking.
+It pairs well with butter and cheese and has a relatively long shelf life without going stale.